GEM-benchmark/NL-Augmenter/transformations/numeric_to_word/README.md

 This perturbation would benefit all tasks with a sentence/paragraph/document as input like text classification, text generation, etc.

 ## What are the limitations of this transformation?
-The transformation does not transform numbers in numeric form written amongst the cases that we not listed in the above cases.
+The transformation does not transform numbers in numeric form that could be catered but , e.g.:
+- "N2"
+- "USD300!@#!"
+- "(\$12,235)"
+- "My phone number is 628782" -> considered defaultly as general numbers, will be read as six hundred and twenty-eight...
+- "5.05" -> considered defaultly as a decimal, not an hour and minutes
+- Only cater 1 prev and 1 next words, e.g.
+    input: the sequel took $44.7m (£23.2m) between 24 and 26 december  according to studio estimates
+    output: the sequel took $44.7m (£23.2m) between twenty-four and twenty-sixth of december according to studio estimates

+Other cases that hasn't yet transformed, but maybe catered in near future:
+- "HD5A"
+- "C8H18"
+- "NH4NO3"
+- "231321412A2312BDSA"
+- "ACTRN12613000290796"

+Other cases that were not listed in the above cases, imaginable, but hasn't yet seen in any of the dataset samples:
+- "(-0.5"
+- "+17.5%"
+- "5:05:30"
+- "01 Sep.
+11"
+- "Jan 28 \'09"